Board of Trustees

 Kieron has been a member of The Scout Association for over nine years.
 He is an Explorer Scout Leader and Trustee with Essex Scouts and has contributed to work on talent management and coaching and mentoring for UK Headquarters.

-Kieron currently lives on the Essex Coast and has recently graduated from The University of York, where he studied History.
+Kieron currently lives on the Essex Coast and is a graduate from The University of York, where he studied History.

 As Head of Asset Creation at Severn Trent, Jane is accountable for the delivery of all above ground infrastructure capital programmes, which includes clean water provision, waste water treatment and the renewable energy programmes.
 Prior to this role Jane was the Chief Engineer at Network Rail.
 Jane has extensive experience from operational, strategic, commercial and infrastructure-based roles including infrastructure asset management, major change programmes and policy framework compliance on a national basis.